I Sangkammaren

 As a Sculptor

 Zorn's astounding skill with the etching needle can be partially traced to his ability with a carving knife.
 As mentioned earlier, he had first intended to become a sculptor.
-Throughout his life he returned to sculpture and the high point in this particular art is the statue of Gustav Vasa in Mora, inaugurated in 1903.
+Throughout his life he returned to sculpture and the high point in this particular art is the statue of [painting:73538:title] in Mora, inaugurated in 1903.
 Zorn also sculpted a number of portraits and small statues, among them Morning Bath (1909), a figure of a girl who holds a sponge in her hands from which a fountain spouts.

 Death